Soo Line Trail

 Bowlus’ trailhead resembles the long-gone railroad stop and has bathrooms, parking and water.
 Four miles farther to the northeast, the trail crosses the railroad trestle just downstream of Blanchard Dam on the Mississippi, with a 1920s hydroelectric station still in use today.
 At Blanchard Dam, search the riverbanks for Twinned Staurolite, a naturally occurring mineral.
 These so-called cross rocks or fairy stones will occasionally form in the shape of a Maltese Cross and can only be found in a few places in the world.

 Cyclists have access to Charles A. Lindbergh State Park via the Mississippi River Trail Scenic Bikeway on the west side of the river.
-The paved section ends at a trailhead at Highway 10 near Royalton, but continues unpaved to Superior, WI with another paved 11-mile segment between Isle and Onamia near Mille Lacs and Father Hennepin State Parks.
+The paved section ends at a trailhead at Highway 10 near Royalton, but continues unpaved to Superior, WI with another paved 11-mile segment between Isle and Onamia.
+A connecting trail takes you into Father Hennepin State Park in Isle.
+This trail corridor is part of an abandoned railroad line that includes today’s Dairyland Trail and parts of the Lake Wobegon Trail.

 The connection to the Lake Wobegon Trail was completed in 2007.
 A future trail connection to the Paul Bunyan Trail, the Camp Ripley/Veterans State Trail, is currently in the planning stages.